Orwell, Nationalism, and the Death of Intellectual Honesty

 Marxist-socialist nationalism: Marxist nationalism today manifests itself primarily in two beliefs: the refusal to admit that capitalism has improved the lives of billions and the excuse, deflection, or “contextualization” of the atrocities of Communist governments.

 The word “Marxism” encompasses many different theoretical systems, some of which contradict each other; it is therefore difficult to generalize about the beliefs of Marxists.
 Nonetheless, Marxists all believe that capitalism is a brutally exploitative economic system that needs to be abolished.
-The force of this belief easily morphs into nationalism because anyone calling for the abolition of a system has a warped perspective towards that system and faces severe challenges judging it in an intellectually honest way.
-The resulting Marxist nationalism has an extremely difficult time facing the plain fact that billions of people have escaped poverty within and because of capitalism.
+The tenacity with which this belief is held easily morphs into nationalism, and the resulting Marxist nationalism has an extremely difficult time facing the plain fact that billions of people have escaped poverty within and because of capitalism.